BjornKennethHolmstrom/CosmicSyncCore/README.md

 # CosmicSyncCore

-CosmicSyncCore is the core technology powering the SharedSpheres ecosystem, which includes MindSpheres, HeartSpheres, and BodySpheres.
-It's designed to efficiently connect individuals based on shared interests, complementary skills, and aligned values using advanced P2P synchronization and machine learning techniques.
+CosmicSyncCore is the core technology powering the SharedSpheres ecosystem, which includes the subcomponents MindSpheres, HeartSpheres, and BodySpheres.
+It's designed to efficiently connect individuals using advanced P2P synchronization and machine learning techniques.

 ## Features